ARMmbed/mbed-os/TESTS/integration/README.md

 ## Execute tests

-The integration test requires both the connectivity and and storage device to configured.
+The integration test requires both the connectivity and storage device to configured.
 If a platform has both of them enabled by default ( in `targets.json`), then the tests can be compiled and run from inside the mbed-os directory::

     ```